TanishkaMarrott/Decoding-The-TOGAF-Framework/README.md

 Now that we're through with the intro, let's dive deeper into individual sections :)

-#### Disclaimer:
+#### Quick Disclaimer

-These notes and summaries have been captured during my preparation for the TOGAF Exam.
-And intend to reflect my personal understanding and learning process.
-This repository is not meant to serve as an official guide or definitive source of information.
+I've captured and penned down these notes during my preparation for TOGAF 10 Foundation Exam.
+And intend to reflect my personal understanding & learnings.
+This is NOt meant to serve as a definitive source of information :)